LakshmiPrasadR/Supplier-Overview/README.md

 # Supplier-Overview
- Interactive Dashboard representing the overview of Supply chain of Tier 1 and Tier 2 suppliers and Volume analysis. of the Business.
+ Interactive Dashboard representing the overview of Raw Material Supply chain of Tier 1 and Tier 2 suppliers and Volume analysis of the Business involved in Manufacturing with sevaeral units all over india.
 The dashboard helps to understand the Business metrics and helps the Business team to understand make the Data driven decisions in risk management, cost cutting etc...
 Business Case:
 The Accounts Department of the Company maintains the invoice level details of all vendors for each part procured.
 The Business Planner receives invoice data from the Accounts Department for each vendor and collects the supplier and part level information separately from the Purchase Department.
 The Business Planner has to study the relevant data and identify the Procurement trends, Supplier limitations, Product based supplier consolidation and minimise cost impact to company.